Brown Environmental Leadership Lab: Florida Keys

 Explore tropical marine ecology, the impacts of climate change and environmental action and conservation.

-This seven day program will take you to picturesque Key Largo, Florida, one hour south of Miami.
+This one-week program will take you to picturesque Key Largo, Florida, one and a half hour south of Ft.
+Lauderdale.
 Your home base will be MarineLab, an environmental education center located on Adams Cut between Blackwater Sound and Largo Sound—convenient to the Florida Keys National Marine Sanctuary in Florida Bay.
 From there, you will take a deep dive into tropical marine ecology and conservation, looking at sustainable restoration of coral reefs and studying mangrove ecology.
 You will assess the collective impacts of global climate change, human interaction and extreme weather events while learning about socially responsible leadership.

 Program Snapshot